ocean-data-factory-sweden/kso/README.md

 ## Troubleshooting

-If you experience issues uploading movies to Zooniverse, it might be related to the libmagic package.
-In Windows, the following commands seem to work:
+If you experience issues with the Panoptes package and/or uploading movies to Zooniverse, it might be related to the libmagic package.
+In Windows, the following commands might fix the issue:
 ```python
 pip install python-libmagic
 pip install python-magic-bin